 Gooey in the middle, dense and fudgy on the outside, crinkly on top and packed full with crunchy Maltesers.
-This is my all time favourite recipe which i’ve perfected over time.
-Here are a few tips to make sure your brownies come out perfect:
+Malteser brownies are one of my all time favourite recipes.

-1. Whisk the eggs and sugar really well – this will give you a lovely crackly top.
+Tip 1: Whisk the eggs and sugar really well.
+This will give you a lovely crackly top.

-2. Once you’ve added the flour be careful not to over mix – this will add air to the mixture and result in a cake-like texture.
+Tip 2: Once you’ve added the flour be careful not to over mix.
+You don’t want to add too much air into the mixture at this point, otherwise the brownies will have a cake-like texture.

 Ingredients (makes 12 brownies)